wanghuacong/gmt/doc/rst/source/supplements/potential/grdslice.rst

 .. _-A:

 **-A**
-    Examine the peak locations found and skip those that fall within *cutoff* km from another peak with a larger amplitude [no skipping].
+    Examine the peak locations found and eliminate those that fall within *cutoff* km of another peak with a larger amplitude [retain all peaks].

 .. _-D: